 If you have a free day in Cusco we have the perfect activities for you to enjoy!

-Watch a local soccer match: I won’t lie, you won’t see a local version of Messi or Ronaldo scoring a hatrick or making a beautiful free kick goal but the excitement is there.
-You can feel the atmosphere of the local supporters yelling and jumping, every time they score you can hear GOOOOOOOOOL!!! from all over Cusco.
+We won’t lie, you won’t see a local version of Messi or Ronaldo scoring a hatrick or making a beautiful free kick goal but the excitement is there.
+You can feel the atmosphere of the local supporters yelling and jumping, every time they score you can hear GOOOOOOOOL!!! from all over Cusco.
 The matches are entertaining enough to bring you an unforgettable experience, the entry ticket is about 30 soles depending on what type of game is it and they usually happen on weekends.

-Go to the cinema: Yes we know this isn’t the most exciting or adventurous option but it’s always nice to relax and watch a movie in a comfy seat.
+Yes we know this isn’t the most exciting or adventurous option but it’s always nice to relax and watch a movie in a comfy seat.
 You can also see some of the Peru’s more modern culture visiting the Real Plaza, the biggest mall in Cusco.
 If you have passable Spanish and can watch a translated movie, we can recommend you to enjoy this local experience.
 You can also find some of the most common food brands, like Chili’s, Burger King, Starbucks, etc. You have either a CinePlanet in the Real Plaza or Cinerama which is much closer to the Plaza, we still recommend the first option out of comfort and general quality.

 All these places are in a walking distance from the Plaza and have amazing views.
 You can also chill for the day, specially in small Qenqo (next to the archeological site) you have a big park where families from Cusco come and spend their family Sundays.
 Qenqo and Sacsayhuaman aren’t free, but you can get the partial tourist ticket that includes entrance to both, and many other places (that are also close) for approximately 25 USD.

 There are many places that will rent you a motorbike for aprox.
 30 USD per day.
 You can just rent one with a friend and just drive to the Sacred Valley and explore all of it.
 If you are not into motorcycles, you can always just rent a bicycle and go to Qenqo.
 There are multiple horse paths near there that you can just bike.
 If you have no clue where you are going, you can always ask the person that rented you the bike, they always have some nice trips.
 Most bike rentals are in Plateros, near the plaza.